-Where logs, and boards, and trees of reverend age, Beat to a pulp amid the torrent's rage, Fragments of boats, oars, carcases unclean, Of what had bears, deer, fowls and fishes been, Lay in such uproar, 'midst such clamor drowned,(57) That death and ruin seemed to reign around!
+Genius of soug!
+Great Source of light and day!
+How shall the Muse this dreadful place pourtray!
+Where, all around, tremendous rocks were spread, (51) That from our feet in headlong fury fled; Rocks that great Ajax, with his hundreds more, Could scarce have moved one hairbreadth from the shore; Where logs, and boards, and trees of reverend age, Beat to a pulp amid the torrent's rage.
+Fragments of boats, oars, carcasses unclean, Of what had bears, deer, fowls and fishes been, Lay in such uproar, 'midst such clamour drowned, That death and ruin seemed to reign around!

-High in our front th' outrageous river roared, And in three separate falls stupendous poured; First, slow Fort Slusher's (58) down was seen to roam In one vast living sheet of glittering foam; On its south side a little islet towers, There one small pitch o'er broken fragments pours; Goat-Island next, with oaks and cedars crowned, Its shelving base with dwarfish shrubbery bound, Along the brink a rocky front extends Four hundred yards, and at the Horse-shoe ends.
-(59) There the main forces of the river pour; There, fierce above, the rushing rapids roar!
-The mighty wat'ry mass, resistless grown, Green down th' impending brink unbroken thrown, Whelmed amidst dazzling hills of boiling spray, In raging, deafening torrents roars away!
+High in our front th' outrageous river roared, And in three separate falls stupendous poured; First, slow Fort Slusher's (52) down was seen to roam In one vast living sheet of glittering foam; On its south side a little islet towers, There one small pitch o'er broken fragments pours; Goat-Island next, with oaks and cedars crowned, Its shelving base with dwarfish shrubbery bound, Along the brink a rocky front extends Four hundred yards, and at the Horse-shoe ends.
+(53)

+There the main forces of the river pour; There, fierce above, the rushing rapids roar!
+The mighty wat'ry mass, resistless grown, Green down the impending brink unbroken thrown, Whelmed amidst dazzling hills of boiling spray, In raging, deafening torrents roars away!